AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-docs-modules.md

   </tr>
   <tr>
    <td role="rowheader">Shared Drive</td>
    <td> <p>Select the drive that contains the document you want to download, then select a document.
-This option is available if you have selected Google Shared Drive in the Choose a Drive field.</p> </td>
+This option is available if you have selected [!UICONTROL Google Shared Drive] in the [!UICONTROL Choose a Drive] field.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Document ID</td>